axelarnetwork/axelarate-community/documentation/Admin/join-as-validator-binaries.md

 axelard tx staking delegate "$(axelard keys show validator --bech val -a)" "100000000uaxl" --from validator -y --home ~/.axelar_testnet/.core
 ```

+**:Important: Post-Setup Checklist**

+Check that:

+1. All three processes are running (`axelar-core`, `vald`, and `tofnd`).
+2. You can ping (see `tofnd-ping` above) `tofnd` from `vald` container.
+3. Your external nodes (Bitcoin, Ethereum, etc) are running and correctly expose the endpoints.
+4. You backed-up your mnemonics following [this manual](https://github.com/axelarnetwork/axelarate-community/blob/main/documentation/Admin/validator-backup.md)
+5. After the team gives you enough stake and confirms that rotations are complete, you can explore various shares you hold following [this](https://github.com/axelarnetwork/axelarate-community/blob/main/documentation/Admin/validator-extra-commands.md).
+6. A reminder that you need at least `1 axl` to participate in consensus, and at least `2\%` of total bonded stake to participate in threshold MPC.
+7. After that, you're an active validator and should guard your node and all keys with care.

 ## Leaving the Network as a Validator

 ### Using Binary